bitnami/charts/redmine/README.md

 $ gcloud container clusters create my-cluster
 ```

-The above command creates a cluster named `my-cluster`.
-You can name the cluster as per your preference.
-You may also use an existing cluster.
+The above command creates a new cluster named `my-cluster`.
+You can name the cluster according to your preferences.
+You could also use an existing cluster, in which case you should consider creating a different namespace for the Redmine deployment.

 > For setting up Kubernetes on other cloud platforms or bare-metal servers refer to the Kubernetes [getting started guide](http://kubernetes.io/docs/getting-started-guides/).